sth144/.workflow/README.md

 ### Cron
 * integrate crontab
 * implement a way to patch in username at build time
+* restart conkies from cronjob
+* cronjob to restart NetworkManager when WiFi drops
 ### i3
 * fix bug where multiple workspaces end up with same number
 * screensaver and/or autolock